rey-mystic/netrum-lite-node-hub/README.md

 # Netrum Lite Node Hub

 A tool to manage and monitor your Netrum Lite Node directly from Discord.
-Check node status, wallet balance, claim rewards, and view mining logs on your server!
+Check node status, wallet balance, claim rewards, and view mining logs on your Discord server!

 ---